 Recipients would have typically excelled in more than one area of engagement while also demonstrating leadership.

-A few candidates in each round will receive an invitation from the YIF Admissions Committee to appear for the Chancellor’s Merit Scholarship interview.
+A few candidates in each round will receive an invitation from the YIF Admissions Committee to appear for the Chancellor’s Scholarship interview.
 Invitations will consider academic, non-academic and/or professional excellence, combined with performance in the holistic selection process.
-Please note that there is no separate application process for the Chancellor’s Merit Scholarship, and all Offers of Admission for the Class of 2026 will be supplemented with the Chancellor’s Merit Scholarship or a 25% Tuition Waiver.Â
+Please note that there is no separate application process for the Chancellor’s Scholarship, and all Offers of Admission for the Class of 2027 will be supplemented with the Chancellor’s Scholarship or a 25% Tuition Waiver.Â

-Ashoka University’s need-based Financial Aid programme aims to provide necessary financial support which can help you bridge the gap between the cost of the programme and your ability to pay.
-Several benefactors, including YIF alumni, have made financial aid possible.
-Before awarding need-based financial aid to Fellows, we expect that the Fellow and/or their family/guardian(s) will consider various resources available to them towards financing the cost of the YIF programme.
+Ashoka University’s need-based scholarship programme aims to provide the necessary financial support which can help you bridge the gap between the cost of the programme and your ability to pay.
+Several benefactors, including YIF alumni, have made need-based scholarships possible.
+Before awarding need-based scholarships to Fellows, we expect that the Fellow and/or their family/guardian(s) will consider various resources available to them towards financing the cost of the YIF programme.

-The programme fee for the YIF Class of 2026 remains the same as with the Class of 2025:
+The programme fee for the YIF Class of 2027:

-Only Candidates who receive an Offer of Admission (along with the CMS or the 25% Tuition Waiver) OR are Waitlisted in each round, may apply for Financial Aid.
+Only Candidates who receive an Offer of Admission (along with the Chancellor’s Scholarship or the 25% Tuition Waiver) OR are waitlisted in each round may apply for the need-based scholarship.
 The opportunity to do so arises within 2 days of receiving the admissions decision in each round.Â

 The following are important points to keep in mind regarding the process: